Madan Maharaj FC

-Madan Maharaj FC is an Indian professional football club based in Bhopal, Madhya Pradesh.
+Madan Maharaj Football Club is an Indian professional football club based in Bhopal, Madhya Pradesh.
 It is also first professional football club from the state.
 They currently compete in Madhya Pradesh Premier League and were part of 2021 I-League Qualifiers.

 History

 Formation and journey

 The club was founded in 1992.
 They participated in the 24th Bodofa Upen Brahma All India Gold Cup football tournament and reached the semi-finals.

 Present years

-In 2018, Madan Maharaj FC was keen to participate in the 2nd Division and was nominated by Madhya Pradesh Football Association, but couldn't participate in the league.
-Madan Maharaj became champions of Madhya Pradesh Premier League onaugural season in 2021, by defeating Lions Club FC of Jabalpur in the final match, by a margin of 2–0.
+In 2018, Madan Maharaj FC was nominated by the Madhya Pradesh Football Association, but couldn't participate in the I-League 2.
+Madan Maharaj became champions of Madhya Pradesh Premier League inaugural season in 2021, by defeating Lions Club FC of Jabalpur in the final match, by a margin of 2–0.
 They scored first goal in 34th minute and increased the lead in 88th minute.
 In July, the club was nominated for 2021–22 I-League 2nd division or 2021 I-League Qualifiers, by Madhya Pradesh Football Association.
-In August, the teams for the qualifiers were announced, and the club secured a spot in it.
+In August, teams for the qualifiers were announced, and the club secured a spot.